Mashweb/docker-project-for-radiance/README.md

 1. `make samples-run`
 2. In emacs: `M-x slime-connect`

-Only development and samples stages support debugging with slime.
+Only the `development` and `samples` stages support debugging with slime.

 ### Running on a VPS

-1. Clone this repo on the VPS
+1. Clone this repo on the VPS.
-2. Edit docker-compose.yaml
+2. Edit `docker-compose.yaml`.
-3. Run `docker-compose up`
+3. Run `docker-compose up`.

 ### Debugging on a VPS

-1. Make sure the container you need to debug uses a development or samples image
+1. Make sure the container you need to debug uses a development or samples image.
-2. Make an ssh tunnel for slime: `ssh -fNL 4005:<remote IP>:4005 <remote IP>`
+2. Make an ssh tunnel for slime: `ssh -fNL 4005:<remote IP>:4005 <remote IP>`.
-3. Connect to the remote lisp with slime: `M-x slime-connect`
+3. Connect to the remote Lisp with slime: `M-x slime-connect`.